binhminh98/realtime-fraud-detection/README.md

 **Two separate WGAN-GP models** for normal and fraud data:

 - Trained on:
-  1. All data
+  - All data
-  2. Only validation data
+  - Only validation data

 - ❌ Issue: Classifier achieved **perfect metrics (100%)**, indicating:
+  - **Data leakage** when training on all data.
   - Synthetic data is **too clean/separable**.
   - Models produce **non-overlapping distributions** for each class.